‘Living your best life now’

 On Thursday 29th November Parkinson’s ACT presented our biennial one-day seminar: ‘Living your best life now’.
 We planned it to be valuable not only for people living with Parkinson’s but also those who support them: family, carers, friends, health professionals and anyone interested in helping them live their best life possible.

 We felt that the seminar was a great success but to get your views we designed an online survey to ask for your feedback.
 Your feedback was indeed enthusiastic: 101 people responded and 98% rated the seminar very good or excellent.
 Many people also contributed suggestions for future content and potential improvements.
 Those free-form comments are very broad in their scope and cannot be easily summarised here, but they are valuable to us in understanding your interests as we plan not just future seminars, but all future activities.
 Thank you for taking the time to respond.

 There was another indicator of the success of the seminar: 103 tickets were sold to the general public (non-members), and by the end of the seminar 93 people had decided to join Parkinson’s ACT.
 This increased membership might afford more possibilities for coming together as a community: something the survey showed was very valuable to you.

 The seminar was designed around the four keynote speakers below.
 It was our intention that we record the keynote presentations for the benefit of those who couldn’t attend, and also for your review.
-The speakers have been kind enough to agree to our publishing the Powerpoint PDFs and audio-visual recordings of their talks.
+The speakers have been kind enough to agree to our publishing not only their presentation slides but also the audio-visual recording of their talks.